sulfo/xml-sitemap-feed/readme.txt

 = I get an ERROR when opening the sitemap or robots.txt! =

+The absolute first thing you need to check is your blogs privacy settings.
+Go to **Settings > Privacy** and make sure you are **allowing search engines to index your site**.
+If they are blocked, your sitemap will _not_ be available.

-The following errors might be encountered:
+If that did not solve the issue, check the following errors that might be encountered along with their respective solutions:

 **404 page instead of my sitemap.xml**